Program Type: ASHP accredited two-year residency (PGY1 and PGY2)

 Purpose: This specialty residency training program in pharmacy administration and leadership is defined as an organized, directed postgraduate program of practical experience in pharmacy practice leadership.
 The residency is designed to develop expert skills and competencies in pharmacy practice leadership.

-Program Overview: The two-year residency is combined with a Masters of Business Administration (M.B.A.) in Medical Services Management from The Johns Hopkins University Carey School of Business.
+Program Overview: The two-year residency is combined with a Masters of Business Administration (M.B.A) with an emphasis in Health Care Management (54 credit hours) or a Master of Science (M.S.) in Health Care Management (36 credits hours) from The Johns Hopkins University Carey School of Business.
 The primary objective of the program is to prepare pharmacists to assume leadership positions in hospitals and integrated health care systems.
 Graduates of the program will have competencies in assessing and resolving the health needs of the public as it relates to the safe and effective use of medication and will be expected to assume a leadership role in pharmacy practice.
 Participants will gain the business tools and knowledge to understand and analyze the changing nature of today’s complex medical delivery systems, plus the resource management skills and savvy to anticipate and respond to those changes.

 The Health-System Pharmacy Administration program is designed to offer a strong foundation for residents including robust PGY1 clinical experiences, as well as diverse operational, clinical, and financial management rotations throughout the health system of Johns Hopkins Medicine including The Johns Hopkins Hospital, Johns Hopkins Bayview Medical Center, Johns Hopkins Home Care Group, and Howard County Medical Center.

 - Broad-based academic training in quality improvement, healthcare operations, medical economics, finance, accounting, negotiation, marketing, strategic planning, and management theory within complex medical-delivery systems

 - Interdisciplinary problem solving and decision making skills